Bambleweeny57/JonZON-X/README.md

 ---

-## 📅 Revisions
+## 📅 Revision History

-Rev: 1.1 was a change to the Audio Jack connections.
+### 📝 Rev 1.1 — Audio Jack Correction
-Left and Right where connected to Shunts A and B.
+- **Issue:** Left and Right channels were misrouted via Shunts A and B.
-This also resulted in a Left and Right swap, so Channel A and B where reveresed to compensate.
+- **Fix:** Channel A and B were reversed in the schematic to compensate for the physical swap.
+- **Impact:** Stereo output now matches expected channel mapping.
+Updated KiCad files reflect this correction.

 ---